G2 Pricing: Plans and Add-On Details

 Buyer Intent Data tracks which companies are researching your product, competitors, or category on G2.
 It captures nine signal types including profile visits, pricing page views, competitor comparisons, and alternative searches.
 No public price.

 Market Intelligence provides live competitive benchmarking, switching intelligence, and pricing/contracting data drawn from G2's review database.
+Available exclusively on the Enterprise plan.
 No public price.

 AI Custom Research delivers buyer-insight research using AI-conducted interviews combined with G2's proprietary data.
 Pricing varies by respondent count, scope, and delivery speed.